CyberHansel/Docker-sql-nginx-php/Readme.txt

 \l                 #list all db's
 \c [database_name]
+\du                             #This command shows a list of all users in the current
+\q                      #exit

-    \du                             #This command shows a list of all users in the current SELECT * FROM pg_stat_activity;     #list all current sessions (known as "backends") that are connected to database SELECT usename FROM pg_user;        #list of all users that are defined in the database system.
+    SELECT * FROM pg_stat_activity;     #list all current sessions (known as "backends") that are connected to database SELECT usename FROM pg_user;        #list of all users that are defined in the database system.
     SELECT datname, usename FROM pg_user JOIN pg_database ON usesysid = pg_database.datdba WHERE datname = current_database();